-Certificates of Deposit
+7. Certificates of Deposit

 More Options and More Flexibility

 Online banks also use encryption to keep your personal data out of the hands of hackers.
 Encryption turns your data into unreadable text that can't be decrypted by someone unless they have a secure digital key.
-When searching for an online bank, make sure to find one that is federally insured and offers the right products for your needs.

 There is no limit to how many bank accounts you can have, but the right number for you depends on your financial needs and how many accounts you can realistically manage.
 Some people have separate accounts for things like saving for a house, storing an emergency fund or investing for retirement.